puntWork/node/README.md

 Punt is a developer friendly queue for processing background jobs.

-> as an idiom, “to punt” means to defer action, or to pass responsibility off to someone else.
+> As an idiom, “to punt” means to defer action, or to pass responsibility off to someone else.

+_- Probably the least trustworthy dictionary ever_

 ## Installation